 Science World At TELUS World of Science & The Olympic Village

 As you exit the Chinese Gardens, take Quebec Street (which runs along the east side of the garden walls) and follow the False Creek Seawall promenade.
 Following the bike path you’ll end up at Science World, located only a few minutes from Chinatown.

 The Science World has a large round dome sitting on top of it and is located at the end of False Creek, a short inlet separating downtown Vancouver from the rest of the city (this inlet comes off English Bay from the Pacific Ocean).
 Given that this is a bike tour, time may not allow for exploring the World of Science but you can always return again later.

 Continuing along the bike path you’ll pedal right through the Olympic Village which housed many of the top world athletes during the 2010 Olympic Winter Games.

 The next stop is Granville Island.
-To get here, simply follow the seawall until your biking along the Island Park Walk.
+To get here, simply follow the seawall until you’re biking along the Island Park Walk.
 Enter Granville Island from the Old Bridge Walk and you’ll soon come across bike stands beside the Cats Social House restaurant.
-I suggest parking your bike and exploring on foot.
+I suggest parking your bike here and exploring on foot.